2017 Shuler Hensley Awards

 Q: What are the competition categories?

-A: Fashioned after Broadway’s Tony Awards®, this year’s Shuler Award® high schools and their students will competed in various categories.
-The main objectives of the program are to increase awareness, advocacy and support for Georgia’s arts education programs, to develop and foster growing talent by providing learning and performance opportunities, and cultivating/nurturing productive relationships among Georgia’s promising thespians and educators.
-The Shuler Award® categories include direction, music direction, orchestra, choreography, featured performer, ensemble, overall production, scenic design, costumes, and best performances by a leading actress, actor, supporting actress or supporting actor.
+A: Fashioned after Broadway’s Tony Awards®, this year’s GHSMTA-Shuler Award® high schools and their students will compete in various categories.
+The main objectives of the program are to increase awareness, advocacy and support for Georgia’s arts education programs, to develop and foster growing talent by providing learning and performance opportunities, supporting I.D.E.A. (inclusion, diversity, equity, access) programing within high school performing arts programs, and cultivating/nurturing productive relationships among Georgia’s promising thespians and educators.
+The GHSMTA-Shuler Award® categories include direction, music direction, orchestra, choreography, , ensemble, technical execution, lighting, sound, scenic design, costumes, leading performers (actor/actress), supporting performers (non-gender specific), featured performer (non-gender specific), and overall production.

 Q: Who are the sponsors?